 The pain of now or the pain of later?

-All of this essentially means that right now, you don’t care about yourself and you’re waiting for it to be motivated by pain.
+All of this essentially means that right now, you don’t care about yourself and you’re waiting to be motivated by pain.

-I know this all to well, because I was once going through the motions, thinking about everything but what I put in my body.
+I know this all too well because I was once going through the motions, thinking about everything but what I put in my body.
 I was more concerned about spending as little time in the kitchen as possible.
 I also hated grocery shopping.
 I saw these things as a major inconvenience.

 Now, I can confidently say that I love preparing delicious plant-based food and I enjoy going to the markets every Saturday morning.
 I like nourishing my body.
-And no I wasn’t critically ill before making this decision.
-I was just a normal dude who happened to watch a documentary that finally connected me with the food I consumed.
+And no, I wasn’t critically ill before making this decision.
+I was just a regular guy who happened to watch a documentary that finally connected me with the food I consumed.

 If you consider yourself to have a pretty standard diet, by which I mean you mainly consume meat, dairy and processed foods, I challenge you to think about your life as an investment.

 Most of us are quite happy to put aside a portion of our salary every two weeks so we can invest in a superannuation fund.
 In fact, some governments will help to support your investment by giving you incentives.
 Nobody pauses to question why you do this.